See Intuit: Intuitive Insight in Your Mind and Brain

 Researchers and Creators

-This IRC interdisciplinary collaboration is being supported in part by funds from the Robert W. Deutsch Foundation.
+This IRC interdisciplinary collaboration is partly supported by funds from the Robert W. Deutsch Foundation.

 Project Artist: Lee Boot